-Rio Grande City's educational opportunities continue to grow.
-Resident's support of South Texas College's 2013 Bond & Maintenance Election is resulting in almost $25 million in construction and renovations at the Starr County Campus.
+Rio Grande City's educational opportunities continue to grow with two higher education institutions.
+The University of Texas Rio Grande Valley and South Texas College campuses collectively offer over 250 degree and certificate programs.
 In addition, Rio Grande City added Idea Academy, a public charter school, whose network schools have ranked among best and top performing schools in the U.S. by both The Washington Post and U.S. News and World Report to its K-12 programs.

 Rio Grande City is continuously working with developers to create a wide range of affordable housing options to meet the community’s needs.
 Currently Gran Cielo and Esperanza del Rio provide modern affordable living conveniently located near restaurants, shopping and schools.
-Affordable Homes of South Texas Inc. will soon begin to build its homes adding value and pride to homeownership in Rio Grande City.
+Affordable Homes of South Texas Inc. provides value and pride to homeownership in Rio Grande City.

 Rio Grande City’s parks offer direct contact with nature and plenty of opportunities for physical activity and social interaction.
 The city’s 12-mile Fordyce Hike and Bike Trails is a popular venue for visiting bikers, runners and nature enthusiasts.
-Very soon, Rio Grande City and the Rio Grande City EDC will celebrate the opening of a 13,000 square foot skate plaza featuring ramps, bowls, benches and urban elements such as rails and stairs making the plaza primed to become of the best skate attractions in the Rio Grande Valley.
+Rio Grande City and the Rio Grande City EDC celebrated the opening of a 13,000 square foot skate plaza featuring ramps, bowls, benches and urban elements such as rails and stairs making the plaza the best skate attraction in the area.